 Zibbet is a multichannel solution that helps you manage listings and sales on up to four distinct marketplaces:

-- The Zibbet Marketplace, which is Zibbet’s flagship sales channel and resembles Etsy in key ways
+- The Zibbet Marketplace, which is Zibbet’s flagship sales platform and resembles Etsy in key ways

 - The A.C.
 Moore Marketplace, a separate marketplace for handmade crafts backed by one of the biggest names in the arts-and-crafts business